How To Start Blogging Today and Figure It Out Tomorrow

 I recommend looking at all the options, considering what you want and then deciding.
 But keep in mind that in this tutorial, we’ll cover everything you need to know about hosting Ghost on Digital Ocean.
 Let’s dig in.

 Note that if you decided for Ghost premium hosting, head over to their site and skip this section.
 The same goes for Midnight.
-Here, we'll cover only self-hosting on Digital Ocean.
+Here, I’ll cover only self-hosting on Digital Ocean.

 - After you set up your account, you’ll have to buy something called a “Droplet”.
 It’s a space on their servers made ready for a specific reason.
 Navigate to their marketplace, scroll down and there you’ll see (under “Forums & Blogs”) a prebuilt server image for Ghost.
 Click on it and then click “Create droplet”.